Introducing CAN…

 SURVEY 2023-4

-The research analysis revealed a broad consensus on the benefits of cooperative efforts, concerns about redundant, expensive, and complex regulations, and a common theme advocating for streamlined, consolidated regulations, cooperative incentives for water conservation, improved trust between farmers and agencies, enhanced inter-agency collaboration, and the equitable treatment of cannabis as any other agricultural crop.
+The research analysis revealed a broad consensus on the benefits of cooperative efforts, concerns about redundant, expensive, and complex regulations, and a common theme advocating for streamlined, consolidated regulations, cooperative incentives for water conservation, and improved trust between farmers and agencies, enhanced inter-agency collaboration.

 SURVEY 2021-2

-From August 6 to September 12, 2021 we conducted a survey to cannabis cultivators on the North Coast of California.
-A significant 82 responses from cannabis operators came in, allowing for robust data to analyze.
-Compiled by the Center for the Study of Cannabis and Social Policy (CASP) a federal 501c3 education nonprofit, the survey findings represent the first phase of a research project studying the efforts of Cooperation Humboldt to understand what services would be of value to cannabis farmers.
-READ OUR REPORT HERE.
+From August 6 to September 12, 2021 we conducted a survey to alternative farmers on the North Coast of California.
+A significant 82 responses came in, allowing for robust data to analyze.
+Compiled by CASP a federal 501c3 education nonprofit, the survey findings represent the first phase of a research project studying the efforts of Cooperation Humboldt to understand what services would be of value to alternative agriculture farmers.

 INTERVIEWS

 In Phase 2, twenty-eight participants were contacted for follow-up discussions.
-What comes out of this study is that cannabis on the North Coast is about much more than just farming an agricultural product, it’s also a way of life: sharing genetics and resources, participating in the community and growing food and vegetables along with cannabis.
+What comes out of this study is that alternative agriculture on the North Coast is about much more than just farming an agricultural product, it’s also a way of life: sharing genetics and resources, participating in the community and growing a diversity of food and vegetables.
 The research shows that this is an essential factor for success.
-READ OUR FINDINGS HERE.

-Cooperative Solutions for Small Legacy Cannabis Growers in Humboldt, California: A Policy Report by Emma Karnes
+Cooperative Solutions for Small Agriculture in Humboldt, California: A Policy Report by Emma Karnes

 Meet Our Worker-Owners